Skip to main content

 Candidacy is determined through medical evaluation and depends on individual health status and treatment goals.
 Those with certain blood disorders, infections, or chronic illnesses may require evaluation before treatment.

-Potential advantages of PRP therapy may include:
+Potential Benefits of PRP Therapy

 • Use of the patient’s own biological material